ohjay/cse152/pages/interact.md

 I would like to encourage interactivity.
 There are several ways you can engage...

 #### Commenting on posts
 Please comment on these posts if you are confused or have anything to say!
-You can even comment as a guest – although due to the way Disqus is set up, it might be easier to make an account.
-Write whatever you like, so long as you have good intentions.
-A question, a different explanation, a block text decrying my lack of coherency... it's up to you.
+I would love to see (among many other things) questions, alternative explanations, or block texts decrying my lack of coherency.
 For tips on making good comments, see [here](https://cs184.eecs.berkeley.edu/article/5).

 _Why do this?_ Pedagogy research has found that formalizing your thoughts helps with learning.